alexisflesch/mathquest/app/handler_audit_report.md

 - Fixed bug where per-user timer was not reset between questions/attempts in deferred mode, causing time to accumulate and excessive penalties.
 - Now explicitly resets the timer before starting it for each question in deferredTournamentFlow.ts.
 - See plan.md for updated checklist and testing steps.

+## [2025-06-23] Defensive Participant Row Creation in Answer Submission
+- Problem: Submitting an answer via live/[code] or deferred mode could fail if the participant row was not created (e.g., user never joined via join endpoint).
+- Solution: In the GAME_ANSWER handler, if the participant row is missing, the system now calls the modular join service to create it before proceeding.
+This guarantees that a participant row always exists for answer submissions in all modes.
+- Impact: No more 'Participant not found' errors on answer submission.
+All join and answer flows are robust and DRY.
+- See `plan.md` for updated checklist and testing steps.

 ## 📊 Summary
 - Total handler registrations found: 151